ARE THERE ANY UP-FRONT FEES PRIOR TO FUNDING?

 Have a thorough dialogue with your lender about all the fees that may be incurred throughout the process of a hard money loan, to avoid any surprises or unexpected fees.
 A reputable lender is going to be up-front about the schedule of fees, and working with the same lender over the course of several real estate projects can help you understand the system and build a foundation of knowledge and trust.

 If you’re ready to set your project in motion with a hard money loan, contact a Socotra representative to begin evaluating your project.
-Socotra Capital is California’s premier hard money lender for your real estate investment needs.
-Contact us today to get started on your quick approval!
+Socotra Capital is California and Nevada’s premier hard money lender for your real estate investment needs.